cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 an attacker can mount a partitioning oracle attack {{LGR20}} which can recover the PSK from a set of `S` possible PSK values, with |S| = m\*k, in roughly m + log k queries to the oracle using ciphertexts of length proportional to k, the maximum message length in blocks.

+(HPKE uses a different base nonce for each key, so the multi-collision algorithm from {{LGR20}} needs to be slightly adapted to compute the appropriate nonce for each candidate key.
+This adds one call to HKDF per key.
+The number of partitioning oracle queries stays unchanged.)

 The PSK must therefore be chosen with sufficient entropy so that m + log k is prohibitive for attackers (e.g., 2^128).
 Future specifications can define new AEAD algorithms which are key-committing.